Meadowview Research Farms

 The backcross breeding program is the primary breeding approach used at Meadowview.
 This program introduces the blight resistance of the Chinese chestnut tree into the American chestnut tree.
 The only characteristic we want from the Chinese tree is its blight resistance, so we are using the backcross method to dilute out the undesirable characteristics of the Chinese parent in hybrids.
 The backcross method entails breeding the two tree species to obtain a hybrid that is 1/2 American, 1/2 Chinese.
 This hybrid is then backcrossed to American chestnut to obtain a tree that is 3/4 American, 1/4 Chinese on average.
 Backcrosses that are blight resistant are backcrossed again to American chestnut, to obtain trees that are 7/8 American, 1/8 Chinese.
 A third cycle of selecting and backcrossing produces trees that are 15/16 American, 1/16 Chinese.
 Plant breeders have found that third backcrosses are indistinguishable from the recurrent parent, in this case American chestnut.
 The final step is to intercross third backcrosses with each other to produce trees that have a chance of inheriting the genes for blight resistance from both parents, so they will be true-breeding for those genes, and serve as the mother trees to produce nuts for reforestation.

-Click here for a map and directions to Meadowview Research Farms.
-To visit, tour, or volunteer at Meadowview Research Farms, please call 276-944-4631.
+To learn about volunteer opportunities at Meadowview Research Farms, please call 276-944-4631.